A Message for the Phantom Gallery Curators

 Appraisal History

-Loan History: Record exhibition dates, venues and the value placed on the work at the time of the loan.
-Make notes about its condition report form each location.
+Loan History: Record exhibition dates, venues, and the value placed on the work at the time of the loan.
+Make notes about the condition report from each location.

-Live Painting with Live Music - Tali Farchi & Royce Deans with Reneé Bak...
+Live Painting with Live Music - Tali Farchi & Royce Deans with ReneƩ Bak...

 Frequently Asked Questions Toolkit- 2010